 ACV is often described as a natural remedy for fleas.
 This is half-true.
 It certainly deters fleas, as they hate the taste and smell.

 If your cat already has a flea infestation, ACV will not kill them.
 The fleas will hop off your cat and look for a different meal.
 Be warned as this could be you.
 Cat fleas do bite humans.
 ACV can keep fleas away, but if they’ve arrived, use a formal medicinal treatment.

 Where ACV does thrive is as a remedy for worms and internal parasites.
 If your cat consumes ACV orally, these parasites will be destroyed.

-5) Skin Conditions in Cats
+5) Skin Conditions

 ACV is believed to clear skin issues by removing allergens.
 This, in theory, means that your cat will not struggle with itching or acne.

 Bathing and rinsing a cat’s hot spots or itchy skin patches with ACV should see results.
 Just mix a ratio of ACV and warm water to a 50:50 ratio, and dab away.

 ACV eases the symptoms of these problems, but it doesn’t cure them.
 If your cat experiences allergic flare-ups, you’ll need to find out what causes them to happen.

 If your cat has an ear or eye infection, ACV can act as a natural antibiotic.
 All you need to do is mix up a 50:50 ratio of ACV and warm water.